gbThreepwood/conf.d/README.md

 Software
 --------

-The repository keeps configurations for the following software:
+The repository keeps configurations for at least the following software:

+* Emacs
 * zsh
 * i3
 * rofi